-Starting in October 2017, Bending the Arc will be available to the public through community screenings.
-You can sign up to host a screening in your community, or see if one is already scheduled at a theater near you.
+The documentary premiered in Canada at Doc Soup in October 2017, at the Hot Docs Ted Rogers Cinema, and starting this month, Bending the Arc will be available to the public through community screenings.
+You can sign up to host a screening in your community, or see if one is already scheduled at a theater near you here.

 Photo credit: Phil Collis for Partners In Health

 PIH staff attend the premiere of Bending the Arc at the Sundance Film Festival in Utah in January.

 From left to right: Dr. Jaime Bayona, founding director of Socios en Salud; Dr. Jim Yong Kim, PIH co-founder and president

 of The World Bank; Dr. Paul Farmer, PIH co-founder; Dr. Fernet Léandre, co-executive director of Zanmi Lasante;

 Dr. Joia Mukherjee, PIH chief medical officer; Dr. Maxi Raymonville, director of women’s health at Zanmi Lasante;